Patient decision aids (PDAs)

 Washington State law recognizes that certification plays a significant role in assuring the quality of decision aids used by consumers, providers and payers.

-With a grant from the Gordon and Betty Moore Foundation, we have been working with state and national stakeholders to develop a process to certify high quality patient decision aids for use by providers and their patients in Washington State.
+With support from the Gordon and Betty Moore Foundation, we worked with state and national stakeholders to develop a process to certify high quality patient decision aids for use by providers and their patients in Washington State.
 Washington State’s leadership in creating the decision aid certification process provides a model that other states can adopt.

 HCA began accepting patient decision aids for certification in April 2016.
 A list of certified patient decision aids can be found on our website.